Originally published 20 March 2019. Revised and updated 22 January 2020.

 4. Test your toilet for leaks

-5. How to save water with a single flush toilet.
+5. How to save water with a single flush toilet

+If you have a toilet pre-dating dual flush, you can use a lot of water unnecessarily.
 Simply fill a 1.5l plastic bottle and pop that in the cistern.
 That way you’ll reduce the amount of water in the cistern, and how much you flush each time.
 This can save you up to eight litres per flush!

-6. Water your garden at dawn or dusk.
+6. Water your garden early and late

-7. Use a plastic tub in the sink.
+7. Use a plastic tub in the sink

 If you wash up dishes in the sink, you can save your grey water by using a plastic tub in the sink.
 Once you’re done and the water is cool, you can water your garden with it.
 And a gardening tip, aphids hate soapy water, so fill a spray bottle with the left over water and go bug hunting!

 8. Get a plumbing check